-All five insurers selling plans on MNsure are offering either low-cost or free insulin benefits to consumers in 2021.
-How to find information about insulin benefits offered by these insurance companies is explained below.
+All five insurers selling plans on MNsure are offering either low-cost or free insulin benefits to consumers in 2022.
+How to find information about the insulin benefits offered by these insurance companies is explained below.

 If you have questions about insulin coverage and costs for a particular plan, contact the insurance company.